 More than once when the urge has arisen I have driven a sharply pointed 2 x 4 or 2 x 6 into the earth.
 They can generally be found lying around any place.
 A canvas or panel can be held with four regular nails — two at the top and two at the bottom.
 It’s remarkably steady.
 I have also tacked panels to trees, and have been careful to remove nails when I leave.
 Where there’s a will there’s a way.

-My favorite easel is the one my family bought me when I declared that I wanted to paint more than just a hobby.
+My favourite easel is the one my family bought me when I declared that I wanted to paint more than just a hobby.
 It was a wonder, adjustable everywhere and strapped onto my back pack, allowed me the freedom I had only envisioned in my earlier daydreams.
-I still use it after many years and it is not just a support for a painting….it is a sign of a dream coming true.
+I still use it after many years and it is not just a support for a painting…. it is a sign of a dream coming true.

 A patch of golden sun